-Enjoy a summer evening running on Duluth’s beautiful Park Point in the oldest road race in Northern Minnesota.
+Enjoy a summer day running on Duluth’s beautiful Park Point in the oldest road race in Northern Minnesota.

-The Park Point 5-Miler starts near the Park Point Pavilion in Duluth and participants run down Minnesota Avenue before finishing back near the Pavilion.
-A 2-mile walk and short races for children accompany the 5-mile run.
+The 50th annual Park Point 5-Miler starts near the Park Point Pavilion in Duluth and participants run down Minnesota Avenue before finishing back near the Pavilion.
+A 2-mile walk will accompany the 5-mile run.
 Welcome to the 3rd of 3 KP Challenge races!

 All net proceeds from the Park Point 5-Miler benefit the Young Athletes Foundation (YAF).
 The YAF was developed by Grandma’s Marathon in 1990 to assist with the promotion and development of healthy and active lifestyles for youth throughout Carlton, Cook, Douglas, Lake and St. Louis Counties.

 There will be no road closures for the event this year and two-way vehicle traffic will be able to use Minnesota Avenue all day.

 In past years, Minnesota Avenue beginning near the Sky Harbor Aiport up to 24th Street has been closed to traffic.
 This year, the new wave start plan will allow the participants to spread out in a way that traffic will not be affected and vehicles will be able to drive in and out of the park during the race.
 Delineators & caution tape will be utilized for runner/vehicle separation, and participants will remain in the Northbound/Lakeside parking lane (bike lane) both inbound & outbound of the park for the event.

 We encourage you to plan extra travel time into your schedule on race day due to the increased use of the Aerial Lift Bridge during the summer and traffic on Park Point.
 The Aerial Lift Bridge goes up on the hour and half hour.